DillyzThe1/DillyzRoleApi-Rewritten/docs/Basics.md

 Pick up the latest DLL from the <a href="https://github.com/DillyzThe1/DillyzRoleApi-Rewritten/releases/latest/">releases page</a> and put it in the `BepInEx/plugins` folder of Among Us.<br>
 <br>
 Finally, open the folder your project was cloned into and double click the CSProj.<br>
+Click on HarmonyMain.cs in Visual Studio & change MOD_NAME, MOD_VERSION, & MOD_ID to your liking.
+Don't classify it under me.<br>
+Change the namespace at the top from `DillyzRoleTemplate` to something like `Top10RolePackage`.<br>
+You may also close Visual Studio, rename the .csproj, then boot it up back up with a double click.<br>
+Now right clikc the CsProj in Visual Studio & change both the Assembly Name & Default Namespace to `Top10RolePackage` or whatever you had.<br>
 At the top of the window of Visual Studio, hit Build -> Build Solution!<br>
 <br>
 <i><b>Congratulations!!!!</b></i><br>